A Letter from Our Board of Directors President

 We are far from done; our site development vision for the future includes installing the rails we acquired from Metro North in front of the Depot, installing two railroad signals near their original locations, installing the old crossing gate given to us by the Town, and continuing to work with the Town of East Fishkill on the development of Depot Park as a focal point for the Empire State Trail project.

 As you know, our mission is focused on preserving and teaching the history of Hopewell Junction, the railroads in Dutchess County and New England.
 It’s a story that is being lost as railroads no longer connect the small villages and cities to the outside world.
 The potential for school field trips disappeared this year but we have some ideas to provide teachers with a module on local history.
-COVID also eliminated all our plans to present to community groups but we hope this will open
+COVID also eliminated all our plans to present to community groups but we hope this will open up next year.

 Our fundraising concerts and grocery store events were cancelled.
 Our key challenge is volunteers – we need associates, tour guides, event planners, PR folks, and board members.
 We ask all of you, your families, and your friends to consider actively joining our cause.